JCMexplains/writing-for-success-2023/textbook.md

 ### Word Choice

-Note that word choice is an especially important aspect of style.
-In addition to checking the points noted on Checklist 12.3, review your paper to make sure your language is precise, conveys no unintended connotations, and is free of biases.
-Here are some of the points to check for:
+Word choice is an especially important aspect of style.

+Here are some word choices to avoid:

-- Vague or imprecise terms
+- Vague terms
 - Slang
-- Repetition of the same phrases ("Smith states. . ., Jones states. . .") to
+- The same signal phrase used over and over ("Smith states. . .", "Jones states. . .")
-introduce quoted and paraphrased material (For a full list of strong verbs to use with in-text citations, see **Chapter 13**.)
+ (For a list of verbs to use with in-text citations, see **Chapter 13**.)
-- Exclusive use of masculine pronouns or awkward use of *he* or *she*
+- Only the pronoun *he* instead of *they* or *he or she*
-- Use of language with negative connotations, such as *haughty* or *ridiculous*
+- Judgmentally negative language, such as *haughty* or *ridiculous*
-- Use of outdated or offensive terms to refer to specific ethnic, racial, or religious groups
+- Biased or offensive language for ethnic, racial, or religious groups

-**Tip**

-Using plural nouns and pronouns or recasting a sentence can help you keep your language gender neutral while avoiding awkwardness.
-Consider the following examples.

-**Gender-biased:** When a writer cites a source in the body of his paper, he must list it on his references page.

-**Awkward:** When a writer cites a source in the body of his or her paper, he or she must list it on his or her references page.

-**Improved:** Writers must list any sources cited in the body of a paper on the references page.

 ### Keeping Your Style Consistent